engineer-86/prusa_connect_usb_cam/README.md

 # Prusa Camera Docker Setup

-This project sets up a Docker container to capture images from a Logitech C270 webcam and upload them to a specified URL.
+This project sets up a Docker container to capture images from a Logitech C270 (or any other) webcam and upload them to a specified URL.
 The configuration is managed via a `.env` file for easy customization.

 ## Prerequisites